Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Trite :

 \ˈtrīt \ adjective; (of a remark, opinion, or idea) overused and consequently lacking originality or freshness.
-Also, hackneyed or boring from too much use.
+And also, hackneyed or boring from too much use.

 "Chad Jr.'s online poetry musings were called many things, but trite was never one of them."